Using browser extensions to find open access resources

 Suggested browser extensions:

 • LibKey Nomad - with City Library Services' subscription to BrowZine, this browser extension looks for openly accessible resources as well as content subscribed to by CityLibrary.
+LibKey Nomad will also tell you if a journal article has been retracted.
 Currently available for Google Chrome, Firefox, Safari, Microsoft Edge, Brave, and Vivaldi browsers.

 • Unpaywall